Omer-Cicek/VoltanClub/README.md

 ## Welcome! 👋

 Thanks to visit my Github!
-In this project, HTML and CSS.
+In this project,i used HTML and CSS.
 This project is coded to understand basic website design and to make exercise about basic HTML, CSS properties.
+And in this project I used MediaQuery to make a responsive Web Design.

 **To do this project, i used basic HTML and CSS.**